 The first members of the new high speed Class 106 fleet were expected to have been handed over to Renfe in January 2021 in readiness for commercial operation in summer 2022.
 Talgo has, however, suffered delays, partly on account of the pandemic, and partly because of disruption in the global materials and components supply chains.

-The original Avril contract dates back to the 786.47 million EUR order placed on 28 November 2016, which was for 15 new 12-car trains and their maintenance for 30 years.
+The original Avril contract dates back to the 786 million EUR order placed on 28 November 2016, which was for 15 new 14-car standard-gauge trains and their maintenance for 30 years.
 Maintenance would take place at Renfe Integria Fabricación y Mantenimiento bases, and was calculated on 2.49 EUR per km per train.
 Talgo's bid was 28.2% lower than the budget price established by Renfe in the invitation to tender.

 Talgo has responded by pleading its case before the Comisión Nacional del Mercado de Valores, also stating that external factors created delays in the testing and authorisation of the Avrils.
-Dynamic authorisation tests on the RFIG (Red Ferroviaria de Interés General) network started in February 2021, involving a 363 km/h run in June that year over the Burgos to Venta de Baños line.
+Authorisation test runs on the public network started in Summer 2020.
+In June 2021 a speed of 363 km/h was achieved on the Burgos to Venta de Baños line.
 Authorisation is still on-going, and is expected to be completed soon.